 What Does Branding Include?

-At 3Headed Monster, branding services is a big part of what we do for our clients.
+At 3Headed Monster, branding services are a big part of what we do for our clients.
 In fact, we’re known as the Tomorrow Brand™ agency.
 We have a habit of working with companies that buck the status quo and win.
-Nimble and lean, we go full immersion to help brands find their voice and use it.
+Nimble and lean, we go full immersion to help brands find their voices and use them.

 What about when a brand has never existed before?
 When a men’s grooming startup came to us for a complete brand identity package, we took them from business plan to fully launched in 100 days.
 We worked with our clients to develop the company brand name, positioning, brand identity, package design, retail experience, website, social media and advertising.
 Their launch knocked it out of the park and since then, the company has achieved national distribution and sold through its inventory multiple times.

 How Does Branding Benefit a Business?

 The equity acquired by a brand over time accounts for a big part of an organization’s value.
 While every case is different, a survey done by the Cap Gemini Ernst & Young Center for Business Innovation says that as much as 50-90% of a company’s total value can be attributed to intangible assets like innovation, employee satisfaction and brand equity, among others.
 (Brick-and-mortar organizations’ intangibles account for about 50% while those of e-commerce businesses account for a whopping 90%.)
 Why is this?
 Intangible assets like branding are so valuable because of the huge role they can plan in an organization’s growth and success.

 A strong brand can yield the following benefits for your organization:

 - Customer loyalty and trust.
 Companies with strong branding earn higher levels of consumer trust and tend to have customers for life.
 Once this loyalty is set, customers are less sensitive to price increases, more willing to forgive a company misstep and more likely to support product and service line expansions.